anitaguo49/Hotel-Review-Analysis-using-NLP/README.md

 [Powerpoint Link](https://docs.google.com/presentation/d/1Iak_j-nEEOkmIPocChHIGzL94Dr-h0wbEy9mmy0c67M/edit?usp=sharing)

 # Contact
-Feel free to contact me with any questions or if you are interested in contributing!
+Feel free to contact us with any questions or if you are interested in contributing!